scollier/SATraining/SATrainingEndToEnd.md

 cat /run/flannel/subnet.env
 ```

 * Check the network on the minion.
 Docker will fail to load if the docker and flannel network interfaces are not setup correctly.
 Reboot each minion.
+Again it is possible to fix this by hand, but rebooting is easier.
 A functioning configuration should look like the following; notice the docker0 and flannel.1 interfaces.

 ```